Old and New Homes, September 2006

 John H Waite - Rothberg (no. 297)

-Most of these disappeared in the 1960s and 1970s.
+Most of these houses disappeared in the 1960s and 1970s.
 Beaconsfield, the largest house in the area, was replaced by the Church of Jesus Christ of Latter-Day Saints, while Davenport Lodge, Oak Lea, Ravenswood and Fircroft were replaced by apartment buildings, in a modern, although not unsympathetic, style used before the days of Conservation Areas.
-Happily, these have retained the names of their predecessors, although Oak Lea was altered to Oakleigh.
+Happily, these have retained the names of their predecessors, although Oak Lea was at some time altered to Oakleigh.
 Their original names can still be made out on the gateposts.
 T & W Lees of Adcroft Street, Battersby & Co of Hempshaw Lane, and William Harrison & Sons of Marriott Street were all major hat factories founded in the late nineteenth century by men who had learned their trade in the town's older factories, Christy's and Carringtons.
 Naturally, their owners sought suitable residences in what was then the fashionable new suburb of Davenport.

 This view, from a postcard of circa 1900, shows Bramhall Lane, looking from the Bramhall direction towards the station.
 The curved wall to the right seems to mark the junction with The Crescent, so 295 and 297 must be off-scene behind the large tree.